code-with-amitk/Code-examples/System-Design/Concepts/Cache/README.md

 <a name=what></a>
 ## 1. Cache
+- **What data should be cached?**
   - Mostly used, less frequently changing data is stored in cache.
+(Eg: Metadata, configuration data, Historical data sets for reports)
   - Cache lies near to requester so that requester need not to go hard-disk to retrieve data.
 This reduces latency.
+- **What should not be cached?** Data that is frequently/actively changing.
 ```c
 App/Webserver <--->[Cache]<-->[Database]
 ```